bttorres/STM32-Watch/README.md

 * 2x2 Header pins
   * Connects the ST-Link V2 for programming

-## Watch Faces
+## About the Watch

 My STM32 Watch has an analog face and a digital face.
 The time can be changed and set in either of the faces.
+The battery, PCB, and display is housed in a 3D printed body that I designed.
+The watch band is a 20mm pin style band.